ArchILLtect/osire/README.md

 ## 🧠 Sample Issue Walkthrough (Optional)

-To view a complete example, see the `/Sample_Issue_Walkthrough` directory (if present).
+To view a complete example, see the `/Sample_Issue_Walkthrough` directory.
 This includes:
+// TODO Update sample issues
 - A real issue and PR from freeCodeCamp
 - A pre-fix log and post-fix log
 - The diff between the broken and fixed branches